pwintz/dryer-lint/README.md

     "fix": "\\ell"
 }
 ```
-(See the section "Escaping Regular Expressions", below, regarding copying expression from regex101.com into settings JSON file.)
+(See the section “Escaping Regular Expressions”, below, regarding copying expression from regex101.com into settings JSON file.)

-In Dryer Lint, all RegEx searches use the `g` flag (to find multiple matches instead of only the first).
+In Dryer Lint, all regex searches use the `g` flag (to find multiple matches instead of only the first).
 If `"caseInsensitive": true` for a given rule, then the `i` flag is also used.

 ### Matching Line Breaks
-By default, each RegEx rule is applied to a single line at a time, in which case `^` matches the start of a line and `$` matches the end.
+By default, each regex rule is applied to a single line at a time, in which case `^` matches the start of a line and `$` matches the end.
-When `maxLines` is more than `1` (the default), however, each RegEx searches over the given number lines.
+When `maxLines` is more than `1` (the default), however, each regex searches over the given number lines.
-In this case, `^` matches the start of the entire string and `$`, the end (The `m` RegEx flag is not used).
+In this case, `^` matches the start of the entire string and `$`, the end (The `m` regex flag is not used).
 To match a new line in the middle of the string, use `\r?\n` (which matches both the Windows line break `\r\n` and the Unix line break `\n`).

 ### Group Replacements in Fixes and Messages